willgower/es410_autonomous_drone/README.md

 Battery must be connected in 20 seconds.
 When a voltage is present, drone reports `Battery connected.`.
 GCS must confirm battery has been secured in a further 20 s with command `battery secured`.
 Drone reports `Battery loaded.`

 #### State: Wait for parcel load
-Parcel must be loaded within 30 seconds.
+Parcel loading must be initatied within 30 seconds.
+Once button is pushed this will start the grippers closing.
+Grippers are to stop closing according to current sensing.
+Completion confirmation from drone is `Parcel loaded.`.

 #### State: Check drone is armable
 Currently just gets this from pixhawk, unsure if further checks should be done